 Salesforce Data 360 is a data platform built on Hyperforce that unifies Salesforce and external data into a clear, complete, and trusted 360-degree view of every customer or account.

 Enterprises often operate multiple Salesforce orgs due to mergers and acquisitions, regional operations, functional separation, or for historical reasons.
-Architects must decide not only between a single Home Org versus multi-org configuration, but also whether to provision multiple independent Data 360 instances, use Data Cloud One to unify orgs under a single instance, or collaborate between independent Data 360 instances using data sharing between Data 360s (Data 360-to-Data 360 data sharing).
-These choices impact governance, compliance, cost, latency, and the organization’s ability to scale AI and cross-org platform features.
+Architects have several decisions about Data 360 to make, all of which impact governance, compliance, cost, latency, and the organization’s ability to scale AI and cross-org platform features.
+These decisions include:

 Data 360 is provisioned automatically on any production org that receives a Data 360 license.
-Data Cloud One is Salesforce’s multi-org connectivity architecture that allows a single Home Org to host the Data 360 instance, while other Salesforce orgs connect as Companion Orgs.
+Data Cloud One is Salesforce’s multi-org connectivity architecture that allows a single home org to host the Data 360 instance, while other Salesforce orgs connect as companion orgs.
 The choice of which org holds the Data 360 license, and thus becomes a Data 360 home org, is a critical architectural decision with long-term consequences.

 Consideration Why It Matters Example Scenarios